 When obtaining express consent, oral or written, you should place a note about the consent discussion in the patient's medical record.
 If you have obtained a signed consent form, a copy of this should also go into the medical record.

-Is it possible to use photographs or videos obtained before the enactment of current privacy legislation?
+Is it possible to use historical photographs or videos?

 It may be difficult, if not impossible, to obtain express consent to use clinical photographs of patients that were taken many years ago.
-The provincial and territorial privacy legislation does not necessarily prohibit the continued use of such non-identifying clinical photographs.
-However, if there is a reasonable possibility that a patient could be identified, you should refrain from using the photographs unless express consent can be obtained from the patient (or the legal representative if the patient is deceased or mentally incapacitated).
+Privacy legislation does not necessarily prohibit the continued use of non-identifying clinical photographs or videos.
+However, if there is a reasonable possibility that a patient could be identified, you should refrain from using the photographs or videos unless express consent can be obtained from the patient (or from the legal representative, if the patient is deceased or mentally incapacitated).

 Journal article case